 The three-time Emmy winner spoke to Mann’s students about the changing television news business and the skills and talents employers are looking for in television today.

 A Bloomfield, N.J., resident, Cece has worked on a number of programs including “Rock Center” with Brian Williams, “Dateline NBC,” “Today” and “NBC Nightly News” and has also worked for NBC Sports.

 In 2010, he was one of a group editors to receive an Emmy in the category of Outstanding Editing, Quick Turnaround for “Inside the Obama White House.”
 In 2011, he won another Emmy as part of a team for his work on the “Dateline NBC” series “America Now: Friends and Neighbors,” which focused on rural Ohio families facing chronic poverty.
 The show won in the category of Best Continuing Coverage in a News Magazine.

 Cece’s experience also includes working in Rome covering the beatification of Mother Teresa in 2003, the death of Pope John Paul II and the conclave that elected Pope Benedict XVI.

-In March, Cece received the Excellence in Media Veritas Award from Caldwell College.
+In March, Cece received the Excellence in Media Veritas Award from Caldwell University.
 The Veritas Award is the highest honor the college bestows on its alumni for professional excellence.